Measuring Geopolitical Alignment and Economic Growth: Dynamic Growth Effects of Geopolitics

-Panel (a) of Figure~\ref{fig:baseline_irf} demonstrates that geopolitical relations exhibit substantial persistence following a shock.
-A unit improvement decays gradually—approximately 50\% of the initial effect persists after five years, and 20\% remains after ten years.
-Full dissipation occurs after approximately 15 years.
-This persistence drives the cumulative economic impact: the impulse response in panel (b) captures both the direct effect of the initial shock and the compounding influence of sustained improvements in geopolitical alignment.\footnote{The dynamics of geopolitical relations can be approximated by a mean-reverting AR(2) process with overshooting.
+Panel (a) of Figure~\ref{fig:baseline_irf} shows that geopolitical alignment exhibits substantial persistence following a shock.
+A unit improvement decays gradually---about 50\% of the initial effect persists after five years, and 15\% remains after ten years.
+The effect is largely dissipated after approximately 15 years.
+This persistence drives the cumulative economic impact: the impulse response in panel (b) captures both the direct effect of the initial shock and the compounding influence of sustained improvements in geopolitical relations.\footnote{The dynamics of geopolitical relations can be approximated by a mean-reverting AR(2) process with overshooting.
 Appendix~\ref{app_a:dyn_geo_relations} provides additional analysis.}

-Panel (b) reveals three key patterns in the GDP response.
-First, the absence of pre-trends for horizons $-15$ to $-1$ validates our identification strategy, confirming no systematic relationship between future geopolitical changes and current economic outcomes.\footnote{In Appendix~\ref{ss:add_controls}, estimates using countries with comprehensive data coverage show point estimates close to zero for horizons $-15$ to $-5$.} Second, GDP rises gradually following the shock, increasing by approximately 30 log points after 10 years.
-Third, the response exhibits a hump shape, peaking between years 6 and 8 before declining as the underlying geopolitical impulse dissipates.
-Our inference employs Driscoll-Kraay standard errors to account for serial correlation and cross-sectional dependence \citep{Driscoll1998-oh, Montiel-Olea2021-oo}.\footnote{Appendix~\ref{app_b:add_baseline} presents three robustness checks: (i) restricting to 136 countries with complete data yields virtually identical impulse responses; (ii) bootstrap inference accounting for estimation uncertainty in the geopolitical measure produces only marginally wider confidence intervals; (iii) alternative lag specifications confirm the stability of our results.}
+Panel (b) shows three key patterns in the GDP response.
+The solid blue line restricts the sample to 148 countries with at least 40 years of GDP data, while the dashed orange line uses the full unbalanced panel; the close overlap confirms that compositional changes do not drive the results.\footnote{All subsequent impulse response estimates use the 148-country balanced sample unless otherwise noted.} First, the absence of pre-trends for horizons $-10$ to $-1$ supports our identification assumption.
+Second, GDP rises on impact, peaking at 22 log points around year 5.
+Third, the response follows a hump-shaped path, gradually declining to roughly 10 log points by year 20 as the underlying geopolitical impulse dissipates.
+Our inference employs Driscoll-Kraay standard errors to account for serial correlation and cross-sectional dependence \citep{Driscoll1998-oh, Montiel-Olea2021-oo}.\footnote{Appendix~\ref{app_b:add_baseline} presents three additional robustness checks: (i) bootstrap inference accounting for estimation uncertainty in the geopolitical alignment measure produces only marginally wider confidence intervals; (ii) replacing time-varying GDP weights with fixed or regime-fixed weights yields nearly identical responses; (iii) alternative lag specifications confirm the stability of our results.}

 \paragraph{Transitory versus Permanent Shocks}

 The impulse responses in Figure~\ref{fig:baseline_irf} capture the combined effect of an initial geopolitical shock and its subsequent dynamics.
 To isolate the impact of purely transitory changes, we follow \citet{Sims1986-mt} and \citet{bilal2024macroeconomic} in constructing counterfactual impulse responses to shocks that increase by one unit on impact and immediately return to zero.\footnote{While local projections semiparametrically estimate the empirical impulse response, constructing counterfactual responses requires the structural assumption that effects of a series of unanticipated shocks equal those of an anticipated path announced at time zero.
 Appendix~\ref{app_b:irf_transitory_persistent} details our methodology.}